underscoreio/shapeless-guide/src/pages/generic/coproducts.md

 1. Alarmingly, the encoder for `CNil` throws an exception!
    Don't panic, though.
-   Remember that we can't actually create values of type `CNil`.
+   Remember that we can't
+   create values of type `CNil`.
-   It's just there as a marker for the compiler.
+   It's there as a marker for the compiler.
-   It's ok to fail abruptly here because we should never reach this point.
+   It's ok to fail abruptly here because we will never reach this point.

 2. Because `Coproducts` are *disjunctions* of types, the encoder for `:+:` has to *choose* whether to encode a left or right value.
-   We pattern match on the two subtypes of `:+:`---`Inl` for left and `Inr` for right.
+   We pattern match on the two subtypes of `:+:` which are `Inl` for left and `Inr` for right.

 With these definitions